How to Avoid Mood Swings with Natural Remedies

 - Then add the vinegar and distilled water in equal quantities until the garlic is covered.

 - Cover it well and leave it to soak in a dark place for four days.

 - After that, strain it and add the honey.

 Do what you like doing

 Are you good at playing an instrument, writing poems or doing paintings?
-Make sure to put these hobbies into practice!
+Make sure you put these hobbies into practice!

-Perhaps you prefer to read a book or play with your children.
-Anything that makes you happy is welcome: making a delicious dinner for your partner, going to a spa or giving yourself an immersion bath, going to a museum or walking barefoot on the grass.
+Perhaps you prefer reading books or playing with your children.
+Anything that makes you happy is healthy.
+Making a delicious dinner for your partner, going to a spa, going to a museum or walking barefoot on the grass.

 Sleep for eight (continuous) hours

-Lack of sleep is one of the main causes of bad moods, stress and depression.
-If you don’t sleep enough each night it is more likely that the next morning you’ll react to whatever or whoever is in front of you, especially if they speak to you in a way you don’t like (or you think you don’t like).
+Lack of sleep is one of the main causes of mood swings, stress and depression.
+If you don’t sleep enough each night it is more likely that the next morning you’ll react to whatever or whoever is in front of you.
+This is especially true if they speak to you in a way you don’t like (or you think you don’t like).